 I like many of my colleagues had a traditional chiropractic education which involved learning how to manually adjust the spine.
-I studied in Bournemouth, England and the focus was on how to manually adjust people’s spines to remove their pain and was happy working this way, as were my patients.
+As part of this I also studied anatomy, physiology, pathology, neurology, general diagnosis, radiology and radiography in depth, making up the medical side of chiropractic, along with chiropractic techniques and philosophy.
+I studied in Bournemouth, England and the focus was on how to manually adjust people’s spines to remove their pain and I was happy working this way, as were my patients.

 My experience of Manual Chiropractic

 What I found however was that my patients were happier with their symptom reduction than I was with the function and quality of their spine.
 I got the point of going – well is this it?
 I expected to be able to help people not only have amazing lives and resolution from their symptoms and I expected them to have great spines.
 What I started to observe was that I always adjusted the same area.
 And for many people there came a point when by doing that I just couldn’t get the results I expected.
 Was it my ability as a chiropractor, because I had done multiple seminars after graduating and felt pretty competent?
 Or was there something missing?

 So I decided that I was going to open my mind to other options.
 I even started introducing a few moves from other techniques I had learnt at chiropractic college.

 It was at this point that I received my first adjustment with Network Spinal Analysis, which is a low force technique.
 I was on a seminar and shared a room with another chiropractor.
 And she adjusted me using Network.
 To be honest, I didn’t think she’d done much.
 She just flicked my lower back a few times, a couple of gentle touches somewhere in my thoracic spine and said I was done.
 I was too polite so say “was that it?” but that was what I thought.